Kameradna/granular-tags/README.md

 python matrix_from_tags.py --xml_dir=$PWD/xml_reports/clean/all_together_all_topics.secsplit.ssplit.bllip.ud.mm.neg2.negbio.xml --save_dir=splits3 --overwrite=True --map_file=$PWD/IU_xray_data/indiana_projections.csv --split 0.9 --min_unique_tags 10
 ```
 To rerun the full negbio pipeline would be very difficult and classically I have run into many dependency issues, but should you desire to do so, return to granular-tags directory and run:
-Consider providing an alternate xml_reports folder to prevent overwrites, and I would highly recommend running at least the negbio pipeline one command at a time to ensure that errors are not propagated.
+Consider providing alternate names for your new xml_reports and splits folders to prevent overwrites, and I would highly recommend running at least the negbio pipeline one command at a time to ensure that errors are not propagated.
 Be advised that some steps ie the parse or pt2ud steps take up to 40 or more minutes depending on performance.

 ```shell
 git clone https://github.com/bionlplab/negbio2.git